 2. Artificial flowers and decorations will be removed four times each year over a two day period.
-Click here to view a list of our removal dates.
+Stop in the office for a list of purge dates or visit our events page.

 3. Flower vases — To prolong the life and condition of flower vases, please regularly remove excess soil from beneath the can so that it will fit completely into the ground and the upper lip will not be above the level of the ground and/or marker.
 Also, remove any stagnant water and turn the vase upside down when not in use.
 (Endowment care does not include cleaning, maintenance, repair or replacement of flower vases.)

 4. Temporary metal flower containers (vases) are permitted.
 However, no glass containers such as fruit jars, bottles or glass may be used for flowers.
 Rocks inside flower containers are not allowed.

-5. Statues, candles, any type of fire ignitable items, glass objects of any nature, or any other type of commemorative items other than the allowed floral items or flags are not allowed at any time.
+5. Statues, trinkets, candles, any type of fire ignitable items, glass objects of any nature, mylar balloons, pinwheels, or any other type of commemorative items other than the allowed floral items or flags are not allowed at any time.
 Decorative items are NOT ALLOWED except as specified below in items 6 and 7 below.

 6. Small flags mounted on wooden sticks are allowed at any time.

-7. Decorations, ornaments and potted plants will be permitted on graves at Easter and Christmas only during the period ten (10) days before and ten (10) days after the holiday.
-They will also be permitted on Memorial Day weekend, but will be removed on Tuesday after the holiday.
+7. Decorations, ornaments and potted plants will be permitted on graves, only during the period ten (10) days before and ten (10) days after a holiday.

 8. Floral items and other types of decorations will not be secured to headstones or markers.